-Variance.
-The variance of a set of numbers, xn, n = 1, …, N, with a known mean value of μ, is given by
+Variance (σ2) is the average of a data set’s squared difference from the mean.
+Equation 3 gives the variance of a set of numbers, xn, n = 1, …, N, with a known mean value of μ.

-If the mean value has been estimated from the set of numbers using Eq.
-1, then the variance is given by
+If the mean value is estimated from a set of numbers, then the variance is given by Equation 4.

-The value in the denominator before the summation is the number of independent values used (or degrees of freedom) in the summation.
-Since x has been computed from the same set of numbers as used in Eq.
-4, the value of the last term in the summation in Eq.
-4 is predetermined, so the number of independent values in the summation is N – 1.
+The value in the denominator before the summation is the number of independent values, or degrees of freedom, in the summation.
+X has been computed from the same set of numbers as Equation 4, so the value of the last term in the summation is predetermined.
+Therefore, the number of independent values in the summation is N – 1.

-When summing independent random variables, the variances add (even with non-zero means).
+When summing independent random variables, the variances are added, even with non-zero means.

 The variance and standard deviation play an important role in determining the confidence interval—or, conversely, the uncertainty—of a statistical measurement.
 This topic is discussed further in the lesson on confidence intervals.